ebrahim78652/Todo-App/README.md

 1) Still to implement:

-renaming a project
+renaming a project,
-deleting project
+deleting project,
-renaming task
+renaming task,
-adding date/priority to a task maybe improve UI
+adding date/priority to a task, maybe improve UI,